xirdev/docs-api/README.md

 This document describes the V3 API.

+To read more about the platform itself, visit the Enterprise documentation.

 # Nomenclature

 The Xirsys platform uses a cellular analogy to describe it's topology and function, the API docs refer to "neurons", "cells" and so forth, so we define the terms here: